Introduction: Andaman & Nicobar - The Island Paradise

 After India's independence in 1947, the Andaman and Nicobar Islands became a Union Territory administered directly by the central government.
 Today, tourism is an important pillar of the local economy.
 Many islands have been developed as ecotourism destinations with a strong focus on conservation, marine parks, protected coral reefs, and sustainable tourism practices that preserve the fragile island ecosystem.

 The ideal season to visit Andaman is November to April, when the weather is pleasant, the sea remains calm, and conditions are perfect for water activities, beach relaxation, and island hopping.
-During these months, you can enjoy clear skies, comfortable temperatures ranging from 20°C to 30°C, and excellent underwater visibility for snorkeling and diving.
+During these months, you can enjoy clear skies, comfortable temperatures ranging from 20 degrees Celsius to 30 degrees Celsius, and excellent underwater visibility for snorkeling and diving.

 The monsoon season, roughly from May to September, brings heavy rainfall, rough seas, and strong winds.
 Many water sports and ferry services are suspended during this period.
 However, accommodation rates drop significantly, and you'll encounter fewer tourists if you don't mind occasional rain showers.